 5. Wash, Using the Right Products

 When you take a shower after sex, make sure you use the right products.
-Using ones that are particularly perfumed, or even ones which are ‘make for your vagina’ can throw off your balance and cause thrush.
+Using ones that are particularly perfumed, or even ones which are ‘make for your genitals’ can throw off your balance and cause thrush.
 Gynecological-approved products include Dove soap and Vagisil wash.

 In the same thread, don’t turn up the shower super hot when you wash because candida love a warm place to multiply.

 If you’ve used sex toys, make sure you clean them thoroughly after intercourse.
 By cleaning them, you remove any bacteria from growing which could affect you the next time you use them.
 You can buy a great adult toy cleaner here.

 Allowing air to the genitals will help to prevent thrush in particular, which likes a warm place to grow.
 If you’re not comfortable, or if your place is too cold to sleep nude in, opt for baggy pyjamas.